 “The greatest injustice in life is letting yourself down.”

-Running 2KM each day will get you exponetially fitter than running 10KM twice a month; bursts of greatness ever so often do not equate to lifelong change.
+Running 2KM each day will get you exponentially fitter as opposed to running 10KM twice a month; bursts of greatness ever so often do not equate to a lifelong change.
 These sporadic behaviours tend to be driven by life derailing us from our plans.
 I use a simple trick for avoiding these lapses, I never skip a repeating habit I’ve committed to 2 days in a row.
 Doing this allows me to stay consistent even when life gets in the way.